American Traditional Tattoos

 Initially Hardy said no, but ultimately decided to give the fashion line a try.

-The brand exploded when Christian Audigier got hold of it.
+The brand increased in popularity when Christian Audigier got hold of it.

 Audigier had just enjoyed massive success with the Von Dutch brand.